Josh-Medina/python-basics/README.md

 ## About this project

-This repository is for my pyton basics practice.
+This repository is for my python basics practice.